 It Doesn’t Need To Be Difficult

-Although the concept of ‘how to configure a router’ can seem quite technical, it’s actually not that difficult and it’s something most people can do themselves.
+Although the concept of ‘how to setup a router’ can seem quite technical, it’s actually not that difficult and it’s something most people can do themselves.

-You need to set up your router properly.
+You need to know how to setup a router properly.
 But thankfully, there’s not a lot to it as far as a basic set-up goes.
 But don’t try to do it when you’re pressed for time, or you’ll only frustrate yourself.

 The first step is to open the package containing your router.
 Inside, you should have the router itself, a power supply cord, and a network cable.
 It’s possible that there’s also a CD included to walk you through the setup process.
 But these days this step is mostly done online – once you’ve connected your router.